 It made sense, didn't it?
 There's the practical me and the "you gotta seize life by the balls" me.

 Of that $40, I used $10 to open an account.
 Now we had $30 to feed my husband and me, as well as our two dogs and two cats.
 I created a profile, called myself Sarita Writes (Sarita means little Sarah in Spanish) and cutish logo (I am not a designer!), and started bidding on jobs.

 Without a single, salutatory writing sample, I responded to a job posting looking for a content writer with a penchant for traveling.

 In my proposal I wrote, "Hi!
-This is going to seem crazy but I am very interested in writing travel articles for you, but, I have no experience as a professional content writer.
-I have never written an article but Google is my friend and I'll learn how to do it tonight, and start writing your articles tomorrow."
+This is going to sound crazy but I am very interested in writing travel articles for you, but, I have no experience as a professional content writer.
+I have never written an article, but wait!
+Google is my friend and I'll learn how to do it tonight, and start writing your articles tomorrow."

 As if that weren't crazy enough, I continued, "What have you got to lose?
 If you aren't happy with my writing, not only will I suggest you not pay me, but I will invite you to leave me bad feedback."

 Well, let me tell you how much I lucked out that this crazy proposal went to a woman named Aimee who was willing to take a chance on me.
 She responded immediately and hired me.
 I told her I could have all five articles within four days.